muhammad-ahmad66/complete-javaScript-note/14-OOP.md

     // full name expect multiple words sapetated by space. so we can use setter to check if it's full name or not.

     set fullName(name) {
-        // remember hare, we are creating a setter for a property name that does alreay exist. fullName is alrady a property then we also have a stter with same name, now  each time in constructor full name is executed, this setter method is also executed. that name we are passing as a fullName will become a name in setter method. lets check console.log(name);
+        // remember hare, we are creating a setter for a property name that does alreay exist. fullName is already a property then we also have a stter with same name, now  each time in constructor full name is executed, this setter method is also executed. that name we are passing as a fullName will become a name in setter method. lets check console.log(name);
         if (name.includes(' ')) this._fullName = name;// this underscore is just a convention. but necessasry to do. else alert(`${name} is not a full name!`)